Software engineer who photographed US landmarks for possible attacks gets 12 years in prison

 He said Saab was 23 years old and “loved how Americans lived passionately and fearlessly” and he decided he wanted that for himself.
 The lawyer portrayed his client as a victim of Hezbollah.

 By 2005, he became a U.S. citizen and obtained two master’s degrees.
-He decided that while he still feared Hezbollah, he felt safe in the United States, knowing that the organization could not touch him.
+He decided that “while he still feared Hezbollah, he felt safe in the United States, knowing that the organization could not touch him,” Kirton wrote.